 Generally no, unless your organization has an exemption and you and your organization fully comply with its requirements.
-See links below for more information about fuel reimbursements and flying a groups’ aircraft as a volunteer.
+See legal materials below for more information about fuel reimbursements and flying a groups’ aircraft as a volunteer.

 Can a volunteer pilot organization let me fly a plane they own?

 No. An aircraft owned by a volunteer pilot organization cannot be flown by volunteer pilots under Part 91.
 The pilot is getting compensated with free flying time, so it’s an illegal charter flight.
 The only exception is if the volunteer pilot organization holds a Part 135 air taxi certificate and the pilot is on the volunteer pilot organization’s Part 135 certificate.
 See legal materials below for more information.

 Can a volunteer pilot take a tax deduction for costs of flight